-EXTERIOR ARCHITECTURAL FEATURES: The architectural character and general composition of the exterior of a structure or improvement, including the kind and texture of all the building materials and the type, design and character of all architectural details, including, but not limited to, windows, walls, roofs, doors, light fixtures, fences, signs and appurtenant elements.
+EXTERIOR ARCHITECTURAL FEATURES: The architectural character and general composition of the exterior of a structure or improvement, including the kind and texture of all the building materials and the type, design and character of all architectural details, including, but not limited to, windows, walls, roofs, doors, light fixtures, fences, signs and

+HISTORIC DISTRICT:

-HISTORIC DISTRICT: An historic district is an area with geographically definable boundaries, possessing a significant concentration, linkage or continuity of properties and/or improvements united by past events or aesthetically by plan or physical development that has been designated as an Oak Park historic district pursuant to Village ordinance.
-A district may include properties and/or improvements which are individually designated as historic landmarks under this Article and may also contain other properties and/or improvements which, while not of such individual historical and/or architectural value to be designated historic landmarks, nevertheless contribute to the overall special character or value of the landmark or landmarks located within the district.
+A historic district is an area with geographically definable boundaries, possessing a significant concentration, linkage or continuity of properties and/or improvements united by past events or aesthetically by plan or physical development that has been designated as an Oak Park historic district pursuant to Village ordinance.
+A district may include properties and/or improvements which are individually designated as historic landmarks under this improvements which, while not of such individual historical and/or architectural value to be designated historic landmarks, nevertheless contribute to the overall special character or value of the landmark or landmarks located within the district.